 Tracking is the name of the game

-The only reason I knew that we were on track to spend $10,000 more in 2021 than in 2020 was that I had been tracking our income since 2017.
+The only reason I knew that we were on track to spend $10,000 more this year than last was that I had been tracking our income since 2017.
 This has given me a huge leg up on when to reduce our expenditures and whether we are trying too hard to “Keep up with the Jones’”.

-Every time our budget expands its waistline, I check our budget categories via Mint.com, often comparing them to the previous year’s expenses.
+Every time our budget expands its waistline, I check our budget categories, often comparing them to the previous year’s expenses.
+There are countless apps to track your spending, but a fan favorite is YouNeedABudget (YNAB).
 If we are trending too high for the month, I restrict our spending for the rest of the month (i.e. no more pillow purchases or Target runs for us)!

 Olivia Christensen, a personal finance columnist for the “For Love & Money” column says that the word “budget” refers to both your ‘spending plan,” and “record for spending.”
 In other words, it’s not just important to plan for spending — you’re tracking how your spending actually occurs.
 She notes, “tracking how we spend our money month-to-month is how we get a clearer idea of our financial realities, and working with these realities leads to manageable habit shifts to grow financially.”